YLEM97/OwaspTool/README.md

 ### Step 2.2: Decision Logic
 If H7 or H9 are evaluated as high or moderate, then the system is classified as L3.
 If none of these categories are rated, above Low, the system may be safely classified as L1, which assumes only minimal residual risk.

-The following image represents the decisional workflow of the <b>second step</b>.
-In the website the buttons are interactive to facilitate the <i>interaction</i> with the schema.
+The image below illustrates the decision-making workflow of the <b>second step</b>.
+On the website, the buttons are <i>interactive</i> to enhance user interaction with the diagram.

 ![STEP 2](/OwaspTool/wwwroot/img/step2.jpg)